Earn your DNAP. Take between one and three years to finish.

 - Resume or curriculum vitae

 - A written essay (personal statement) that describes reasons for seeking the DNAP degree and how the degree will contribute to the achievement of career goals, prior life and work experience that will contribute to success in the program, and potential areas of interest for the doctoral project

 - Online application and $70 non-refundable application fee

+The requirement for GRE scores as requested on the application will be waived upon application completed beginning 2021-2022 application cycle.
 Review of applications is on-going.
 However, preference is given to applications received by March 1.
 To be considered for a personal interview (required for admission), applicants must submit the following either online via the application or mail to: Director of Doctoral Education, Dept of Nurse Anesthesia, PO Box 980226, Richmond VA 23298:

 The post-master's Doctor of Nurse Anesthesia Practice program option enrolls approximately 10-20 CRNAs annually, starting in the fall semester each year.

 Reference forms are submitted online in the application.

 *In lieu of GRE scores, applicants can submit, for consideration, evidence of verbal and quantitative knowledge and skills necessary for successful completion of the program.